nauar/homepage/content/posts/aws-cli-and-ssm.md

 4. In `./usr/local/sessionmanagerplugin/bin/` folder, you will find the binary executable.
 You can copy/move it to any folder in your path.

 This way, you can make use of AWS CLI v2 and its Session Manager plugin without having to use a Debian-like or a RedHat-like Linux distribution to use them in your system.
+You can find the scripts for updating both elements in the following [GitHub Gist](https://gist.github.com/nauar/c628a15ecb7db608edcdbfc8c543fa22).